splitsh/lite/README.md

 ["The Monorepo - Storing your source code has never been so much fun"](https://speakerdeck.com/garethr/the-monorepo-storing-your-source-code-has-never-been-so-much-fun) is also a great resource.

+**Note** If you currently have multiple repositories that you want to merge into a monorepo, use the [tomono](https://github.com/unravelin/tomono) tool.

 Installation
 ------------